Show by Label

 Back in Europe, I use a 12-0-12VAC transformer for several projects, so I used the 24VAC to feed the power supply.

 Because Victor's oscillator needs 35VDC, I could use a full bridge rectifier and an LM317 and keep things cool, rather than using a doubler and deal with 70VDC as input to the LM317.
-They will get hot, causing temperature related drifts.
+They will get hot, causing temperature related drifts to the oscillator.
 I also did not want to "steal" the +/- 15V coming from Victor's oscillator to feed the notch filter, so I added it's own supply.
 To create just enough headroom for the first LM317, I adjusted the output going to the oscillator to 34V, instead of 35V.

 The second LM317 is used to supply 30VDC, that is split into +/- 15V.